 The Company financed the acquisition of the Residence Inn Austin Hotel with proceeds from its public offering and \$16,575,000 of indebtedness secured by the Residence Inn Austin Hotel.
 The purchase price of the Residence Inn Austin Hotel, excluding acquisition expenses, was preliminarily allocated to land, buildings and improvements and furniture, fixtures and equipment in the amounts of \$4,310,000, \$21,690,000, and \$1,500,000, respectively.
 Acquisition costs of \$496,165 were expensed when incurred in connection with the acquisition of the Residence Inn Austin Hotel.
-The Company has recognized approximately \$1,077,000 in revenues and a \$344,000 net loss, which includes acquisition costs and excludes gain on acquisition of hotel property, for the Residence Inn Austin Hotel for the year ended December 31, 2015.
-In connection with the acquisition of the Residence Inn Austin Hotel TRS").
-Upon the closing of the acquisition of the Residence Inn Austin Hotel TRS (the "Residence Inn Austin Mody National Lancaster-Austin MT, LLC, a wholly owned subsidiary of the Residence Inn Austin Hotel TRS (the "Residence Inn Austin Master Tenant"), entered into a Hotel Lease Agreement pursuant to which Moody Residence Inn Austin Hotel to the Residence Inn Austin Hotel Master Tenant.
-Moody National Hospitality Management, LLC, an affiliate of the Company, manages the Residence Inn Austin Hotel pursuant to a Hotel Management Agreement with the Residence Inn Austin Master Tenant.
+The Company has recognized approximately \$6,285,000 in revenues and a \$471,000 net income, which includes acquisition costs and excludes gain on acquisition of hotel property, for the Residence Inn Austin Hotel for the period from the acquisition date through December 31, 2016.
+In connection with the acquisition of the Residence Inn Austin Hotel, the Company formed a taxable REIT subsidiary (the "Residence Inn Austin Hotel TRS").
+Upon the closing of the acquisition of the Residence Inn Austin Hotel TRS (the "Residence Inn Austin Master Tenant"), entered into a Hotel Lease Agreement pursuant to which Moody Residence Inn Austin Hotel to the Residence Inn Austin Hotel Master Tenant.
+Moody National Hospitality Management, LLC, an affiliate of the Company, manages the Residence Inn Austin Hotel pursuant to a Hotel Master Tenant.